-I went from a middle-class peon average Joe in processing to being a homeless man in what felt like overnight.
-When I looked back at my life, I really didn't see much of a difference other than I'd had a roof over my head and I wasn't cold at night.
-I'd been barely making it from paycheck to paycheck and now I was barely making it from meal to meal, really not all that different.
+I had gone from a middle-class peon average Joe in processing to being a homeless man in what felt like overnight.
+When I looked back at my life, I really didn't see much of a difference, other than I'd had a roof over my head, and I wasn't cold at night.
+I'd been barely making it from paycheck to paycheck, and now I was barely making it from meal to meal, really not all that different.
 At least I didn't have creditors calling me at all hours of the day and night.
 I smiled to myself at that thought.

 "It's not funny, jackass, this shit burns."

 I let out a sigh and decided to help him.
 "I wasn't laughing at you.
 I was laughing at how lame my life is.
 Just stop rubbing it; you're going to make it worse."
 I took out my water bottle and told him to open his eyes.
 I sprayed it directly onto his eyeballs, not letting him shut them.
 "Take off your clothes and scrub yourself down with this," I said tossing him a washcloth I had kept from my apartment.
-I didn't get to grab much, but I was right when I thought that would come in handy.
+I hadn't been able to grab much, but I was right when I had thought that would come in handy.

-James stripped down grumbling and started washing up in the creek.
-"You should hurry up, the sun is going to be setting soon and you'll freeze your ass off if you're wet."
+James stripped down, grumbling about pepper spray bitches, and started washing up in the creek.
+"You should hurry up, the sun is going to be setting soon, and you'll freeze your ass off if you're wet."

 "Here," I said tossing him the shirt off my back.
 "I have another one in my bag."
 I dug around and pulled out a sweater.
 I wasn't going to use it until it got colder, but what the hell.

 "Thanks, man.
 Hey, that's a nice sweater," he said eyeing it.
-It made me a little nervous because I knew he wasn't above stealing.
-That was what got him into this current mess in the first place.
+It made me a little nervous, because I knew he wasn't above stealing.
+That was what had gotten him into this current mess in the first place.